2005 Meath by-election

-A by-election was held in the Dáil Éireann Meath constituency in Ireland on Friday, 11 March 2005.
-It followed the resignation of Fine Gael Teachta Dála (TD) John Bruton on 31 October 2004 to take up his new position as European Union Ambassador to the United States.
+A Dáil by-election was held in the constituency of Meath in Ireland on Friday, 11 March 2005, to fill a vacancy in the 29th Dáil.
+It followed the resignation of Fine Gael Teachta Dála (TD) John Bruton on 31 October 2004 to take up his new position as European Union ambassador to the United States.

+The writ of election to fill the vacancy was agreed by the Dáil on 15 February 2005.

-Tommy Reilly, the original Fianna Fáil candidate, was forced to stand down due to some land rezoning issues.
+Tommy Reilly, the original Fianna Fáil candidate, was forced to stand aside due to land rezoning issues.

-On 15 February 2005 the campaign began in earnest when it was announced that polling would take place on 11 March.
-Seven candidates contested the vacant seat, with victory going to the Fine Gael candidate, Shane McEntee.
+On 15 February 2005, the campaign began when it was announced that polling would take place on 11 March 2005.
+Seven candidates contested the by-election, and it was won by the Fine Gael candidate, Shane McEntee.

-On the same day, a by-election took place in Kildare North, both were the final occasions which the Progressive Democrats contested by-elections.
+It was held on the same day as the 2005 Kildare North by-election.
+Both were the final occasions which the Progressive Democrats contested by-elections.

+Meath was divided at the 2007 general election.
+McEntee was elected for Meath East.